Travel Guide for Mexico City - Mexico City Purple Travel Guide

 Money, ATMs, and Credit Cards in Mexico City

+The currency in Mexico City is the Mexican Peso.
+You can find the exchange rate here.
 You can pay almost everything by credit card (Visa and MasterCard).
 Only Metro tickets, taxi fares, street vendors and some small stores require you to pay cash.

 Tap water in Mexico City

+Tap water in Mexico City is safe to drink at the water plant, but old and damaged transportation lines can sometimes lead to contamination.
 Many hotels and some Airbnb’s provide or bottled water of filtered water which is apparently safe to drink.
 I don’t understand how normal filters will combat bacterial contamination and that’s why we always boil our drinking water.

 Ice in hotels and restaurants that cater to tourists is normally made from purified water and should therefore be safe to drink.
 Be careful with small local restaurants or street vendors, as they may use regular tap water to make their ice.